CaspianA1/dungeon_dave/README.md

 ---

-- A first-person FPS in the style of games like Doom and Quake.
+- A first-person shooter in the style of games like Doom and Quake.
 - The Dungeon Dave engine is built fully from scratch, ensuring optimal performance for all platforms.

 ---